grahamhaug/LarionovLabComputationalScripts/README.md

 # LarionovLabComputationalScripts
-Useful scripts for data processing/job management of Gaussian 16/TACC jobs
+Useful scripts for data processing/job management of Gaussian 16 input/output in a Linux environment.

 1. Copy these scripts to your home directory/scripts